ChristerNilsson/FloatingBerger/background.md

 ### Comparison of Dutch and FairPair

-Hans Rånby, in the middle of the final standings, scored 50%.
+Hans Rånby, rated 1893, ended up as number 40 in the final standings of Tyresö Open 2024.
+He scored 4 points or 50%.
 He lost 3 games against stronger players and won 4 games against weaker players, almost as expected.
-He has the following elo differences:
+He had the following elo differences:

 |Type|1|2|3|4|5|6|7|8|Abs Avg|
 |-|-:|-:|-:|-:|-:|-:|-:|-:|-:|